veillette/physics-book/contents/ch18ElectricField.md

 **Strategy**

-We can find the electric field created by a point charge by using the equation
+We can find the magitude of the electric field created by a point charge by using the equation
 $$E=kQ/{r}^{2} $$.

 **Solution**